kueen108/privacy-policy/README.md

 # Privacy Policy

-Last updated: [Current Date]
+Last updated: 2025/07/07

 ## Introduction

-Welcome to [Your App Name] ("we," "our," or "us").
+Welcome to My Tube ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal information.
 This privacy policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Information We Collect